 Do Natural Sunscreens Work Better Than Chemical Sunscreens?

-Mineral-based sunscreens aren’t only better for the environment–they’re effective in protecting your skin against the sun, too.
+Mineral-based sunscreens aren’t only better for the environment–they’re more effective in protecting your skin from the sun.

 Written by: Ashtyn Douglas